 Proposition 1 Deposits to the SHF

-Proposition 1 deposits to the SHF fluctuate year-to-year because they are dependent on yearly levels of oil and natural gas production activity.
-The table below shows Proposition 1 transfers to the SHF from FY 2015-2018.
+Proposition 1 deposits to the SHF fluctuate from year to year because they depend on annual oil and natural gas production.
+The table below shows Proposition 1 transfers to the SHF from FYs 2015-2021.

 |Fiscal Year||Deposits to SHF||Total Deposits to Date|